Skip to main content

 New Hope Family Services v.
 James

-Description: The New York Division of Human Rights threatened to investigate and penalize the Christian nonprofit a faith-based adoption provider because it places infants with couples consisting of a mother and father committed to each other in marriage.
+Description: The New York Division of Human Rights threatened to investigate and penalize a faith-based adoption provider because it places infants with couples consisting of a mother and father committed to each other in marriage.

-The state agency has served threatening information demands on New Hope Family Services even though, in a separate lawsuit between New Hope and another New York state agency, two federal courts have already found that the state likely violates New Hope’s First Amendment rights by attempting to force it to place children in a manner inconsistent with its religious beliefs.
-In addition, the U.S. Supreme Court even more recently held that an effort by the city of Philadelphia violated the First Amendment rights of a faith-based foster-care agency by invoking non-discrimination laws to force the organization to operate in violation of its religious beliefs.
+The state agency served threatening information demands on New Hope even though, in a separate lawsuit between New Hope and another New York state agency, two federal courts found that the state likely violated New Hope’s First Amendment rights by attempting to force it to place children in a manner inconsistent with its religious beliefs.
+In addition, the U.S. Supreme Court held in another case that the city of Philadelphia violated the First Amendment rights of a faith-based foster-care agency by invoking non-discrimination laws to force the organization to operate in violation of its religious beliefs.

-Since its founding more than half a century ago, New Hope has worked with birthmothers and adoptive parents to place more than 1,000 New York children into permanent homes.
 New Hope devotes its efforts exclusively to placing infants and very young children for adoption.
-It has an extraordinary record of being willing to place, and successfully finding adoptive parents willing to accept, children who are categorized as “hard to place” due to disability, medical condition, race, or other factors.
-In recent decades, the vast majority of infants placed by New Hope have fallen into one or more “hard to place” categories.
-Yet New Hope has never failed to find a permanent adoptive home for any child entrusted to its care—even infants with severe medical conditions.
+It has an extraordinary record of being willing to place—and successfully finding adoptive parents willing to accept—children who are categorized as “hard to place” due to disability, medical condition, race, or other factors.
+In recent decades, the vast majority of infants placed by New Hope have fallen into one or more “hard to place” categories, yet New Hope has never failed to find a permanent adoptive home for any child entrusted to its care—even infants with severe medical conditions.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.